cabinlab/hassio-addons/claude-home/DOCS.md

 No configuration is needed!
 The add-on uses OAuth authentication, so you'll be prompted to log in to your Anthropic account the first time you use it.

-⚠️ **Important**: Due to Claude Code's OAuth implementation, you'll need to re-authenticate each time the add-on restarts.
-This is a limitation of Claude Code itself, not the add-on.
-Your credentials are stored in `/config/claude-config` but the OAuth session cannot be restored after container restart.

 For detailed information about authentication, see the [Authentication Guide](AUTHENTICATION.md).